 2. Once you subscribe, click "My Account" using the top-placed main menu on ExpressVPN's site.
 Provide your credentials and access your ExpressVPN account dashboard.

 3. Navigate to Set Up Other Devices > Linux.
-On the right, pick "Raspberry Pi OS" and download the installation file to your Raspberry Pi device.
+On the right, pick "Raspberry Pi OS" and download the latest installation file to your Raspberry Pi device.

 5. Then, activate the VPN using the 'expressvpn activate' command.
 Provide your ExpressVPN activation code (from your online dashboard).
 Answer with Y or N when asked about sending anonymous data back to ExpressVPN.